tdantas/async-if-else/README.md

 #### Hey, if you found a BUG !
 Amazing !
 PR are always welcome

-Let's make the world a better place helping others :)
+Let's make the world a better place by helping others